gasbrieo/todolist/README.md

 - ✅ View your personal tasks (with Supabase RLS)
 - ✅ Create, edit, and delete tasks
 - ✅ Server-side data loading with TanStack Start
-- ✅ Notifications for actions (create/delete)
 - ✅ Clean UI with shadcn/ui and Tailwind CSS
+- ✅ Deploy with Netlify

 ## 🧱 Tech Stack